-There is a significant difference between well designed and professionally staffed virtual schools and lower cost course providers where little if any student teacher interaction is provided.
+There is a significant difference between well-designed and professionally staffed virtual schools and low-cost course providers where little if any teacher interaction is provided.

-You can expect most schools that have the approval of a state authority or accrediting agency to charge between \$450 and \$600 per half-credit.
+You can expect most schools that have the approval of a state authority or accrediting agency to charge between \$400 and \$600 per half-credit.
 Full-time student tuition also varies greatly depending on the services available to students.
 Tuition costs for full-time programs range from about \$6,000 to \$9,000.

-Students who reside in New Hampshire, are under twenty-one years of age, and have not earned a diploma, attend free of charge.
+Students who reside in New Hampshire, are under twenty-one years of age and have not earned a diploma attend free of charge.
 VLACS also welcomes out-of-state students on a tuition basis.

-Students who decide to enroll in college courses earn high school credit and 'college credit.
+Students who decide to enroll in college courses earn high school credit and college credit.
 In order to qualify to receive college credit, all students are required to pay a \$100-\$150 administration fee per course to the college to cover administrative fees.

 Students who live outside of New Hampshire are welcome to attend VLACS on a tuition basis.
-The following tuition rates apply:
+The cost of tuition can be found on our website.